 - We walk the talk.
 All our marketing materials for our event in 2017 were environmentally-friendly, using Revive100, a 100% recycled and carbon balanced paper and using Seacourt’s eco-friendly printing technology.
-In 2018, our event will be carbon balanced and our beautiful glass awards will all be made from 100% recycled glass.
+In 2018, our event will be carbon balanced including delegate travel with a fully vegan menu, including the wine.

 Works of art

 Unlike many business awards, the Global Good Awards trophies are true works of art.
-Made by one of Britain’s leading contemporary fused glass artists, Siobhan Jones, the beautiful awards are all unique and in 2018, Siobhan will be using all recycled materials for the first time.
+Made by one of Britain’s leading contemporary fused glass artists, Siobhan Jones, the beautiful awards are all unique and in 2018, Siobhan will be attempting to use all recycled materials for the first time.